YuUgLee/C-Code/README.md

 # C-Code
-Notable projects and related coursework in C++
+Notable projects and related coursework in C++, C#, and C